 APPLYING FOR The pension Quality mark

 This page describes the application process.
-If you have any queries or concerns about applying, or you are unsure what evidence to provide, please contact us and we will be happy to assist.
+Please use the same application form for renewals.
+If you have any queries or concerns about applying, or if you are unsure what evidence to provide, please contact us and we will be happy to assist.

 The core principles of the PQM Standards are that a pension scheme should have: a commitment from the sponsoring employer, minimum contribution levels, an effective board, a quality default investment strategy, a value for money assessment, an understanding of its members with an inclusive engagement strategy, and support members at retirement.